 Using a video conferencing program called ZOOM, we will meet in our “virtual classroom” at the designated start time.

 Just like an in-person private behaviour consult, we will review your dog’s behaviour, your instructor will introduce and demonstrate exercises, and you will work with your dog on each skill.
 ZOOM allows you to receive personal feedback in real time, and questions about each exercise answered on the spot.

 For some training problems, you will need multiple devices to record your dog at two angles, or a helper to hold your camera.
 You may have additional technology requirements such as bluetooth headphones.
 Contact the office for details.

 Can any behaviour problem be dealt with virtually?

-Please provide the office with some details of your dog’s behaviour, and where you are seeing this occur, and we will decide whether a virtual consult is the best route forward.
+Please provide the office with some information about your dog’s behaviour, and where you are seeing this occur, and we will decide whether a virtual consult is the best route forward – particularly if you live too far to travel to the facility for in-person follow-ups.
 Contact the office here.

 What do I need to do to prep for my session?

 You can find that information on the Virtual Training Prep page, as well as the Behaviour Consultation page.
 You will also be sent information applicable to your situation.